Skip to content

 python3 tools/rust_readiness.py --find living-force # resolve an alias to its service

-Services can carry aliases in the registry to reconcile doctrine names with runtime names.
-The Living Force, for example, is documented on its own architecture page but executes as the Rust binary sanctum-watchdog — the alias means --find living-force lands exactly where it should, and the table shows the alias dimly under the service name so the connection is visible at a glance.
+Services carry aliases in the registry to reconcile doctrine names with runtime names.
+The Living Force is documented on its own architecture page but runs as the sanctum-watchdog crate (the sanctumd binary) — --find living-force lands exactly there, and the table prints the alias dimly under the service name so the link is visible at a glance.

 tools/rust_readiness.py is a single-file Python script with no deps beyond PyYAML.
-It reads the registry, runs git log against each service’s source path in its declared repo, computes loc, and derives a stage per the policy in the YAML.
-Output is an aligned table when connected to a TTY (with stage colours) and JSON otherwise, so dashboards can ingest it directly.
+It reads the registry, runs git log against each service’s source path, computes loc, and derives a stage per the YAML policy.
+Output is an aligned table on a TTY (with stage colours) and JSON otherwise, so dashboards can ingest it directly.

 The intention is for this to be: